workmatch/workmatch/README.md

-# WORKMATCH : Guaranteed Work Framework for Food Delivery
+# Gigs with Guarantees: Achieving Fair Wage for Food Delivery Workers

 This repository contains official implementation of the algorithms defined in our paper.